Bilingual education

 2. Wait for the school to contact you to invite you for the language test.

-The education coordinator will contact you within two weeks after you have filled in the application form.
-During school holidays, such as during June and July, the contacting period may be longer.
-The education coordinator will give you instructions for taking the language test.
-If the criteria above are met, the child will be invited to a language test for testing your child's language skills.
+The school will contact you after you have filled in the application form.
+During school holidays, such as during June and July, there will be no language testing before August.
+The school will give you instructions for taking the language test.
+There is no language test for Grade 1.

 3. Take the child to the language test.